OpenSourceEconomics/econ-project-templates/docs/src/getting_started.rst

 Setting up your own project
 ===========================

+**If you are experienced with the project templates, you can go directly to step five.**

 1. Make sure you have the following programs installed and that these can be found on your path.
 This template requires

   * `Miniconda <http://conda.pydata.org/miniconda.html>`_ or Anaconda.
 Windows users: please consult :ref:`windows_user`